-The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustee giving 15 days' notice.
-The Plan does not have any direct agreements with third party managers used by the Plan.
+The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustee giving one month's notice.
+The Plan does not have any direct agreements with third party managers used by the Fiduciary Manager.

 13. Declaration